Data Types

 Transcodes the audio to Waveform (.wav) using the RF64 wave format (to support output audio larger than 4GB).

-Response: JSON (contains the URL to the WAV file on completion)
+Response: JSON for an asynchronous transcode job.
+The JSON will contain the URL to the WAV file on job completion.

 f=hls-aac